Skip to main content

 The AI Builder Recognize text action returns a JSON array of each piece of text found in the PDF or image.

-The Convert to txt loop goes through each vertical line in the PDF or image & creates a line of text to approximately match both the text & spacing between text for that line.
+The Convert to txt loop goes through each horizontal line in the PDF or image & creates a line of text to approximately match both the text & spacing between text for that line.

 Each vertical line of text is then combined into a single block of text like a big txt file in the final Compose action, before it is then passed to GPT through the AI Builder Create text action.